Best prescription smart glasses in 2026

 My take: The Solos AirGo 3 model is an excellent pair of prescription smart glasses for everyday use, thanks to its lightweight design and exceptional battery life.
 I love its modular design and touch sensor.
 However, without a camera, it offers only basic features.
 The other options on my list are better if you want an immersive AR or VR experience.

-4. Xreal Air 2 Pro – best VR smart glasses with removable prescription lenses
+5. Xreal One Pro โ best AR smart glasses with removable prescription lenses

-It has 0.55-inch Sony micro-OLED display panels with a 120Hz refresh rate, rivaling the Viture glasses in terms of display quality.
-It also comes with Xreal’s proprietary optics engine, which is said to have the “best resolution.”
-However, from what I’ve seen, it’s on par with the Viture Pro.
+It has 0.55-inch Sony micro-OLED display panels with a 120Hz refresh rate, which rivals the Viture glasses in terms of display quality.
+It also comes with Xrealโs proprietary optics engine, X Prism, which not only provides a high refresh rate, but also reduces distortion.

-The Xreal Air 2 Pro not only offers the same AR experience as the Viture Pro XR, but the method of attaching your prescription glass frame is the same — it latches directly onto the main frame.
+The Xreal One Pro not only offers the same AR experience as the VITURE Luma XR, but the method of attaching your prescription glass frame is the same โ it latches directly onto the main frame.

-One of the unique features of the Xreal Air 2 Pro is its three-level electrochromic dimming, which makes it ideal for use both indoors and outdoors.
+One of the unique features of the Xreal One Pro is its three-level electrochromic dimming, which makes it ideal for use both indoors and outdoors, and even featuring a whole cinematic experience.
 You can control the electrochromic dimming with the click of a button.
-While it has built-in stereo speakers, they aren’t as powerful as the Viture Pro XR’s Harman sound system.
+While it has built-in stereo speakers, they arenโt as powerful as the VITURE Luma XRโs Harman sound system.

-These prescription smart glasses are perfect for anyone who wants the same AR experience as the Viture Pro XR, but at a more affordable price.
-It’s great for multitasking.
-You can play games, watch movies, or catch up with work while you’re on the go.
+These prescription smart glasses are perfect for multitasking.
+You can play games, watch movies, or catch up with work while youโre on the go.
+Plus, the lightweight design makes longer wear periods a breeze.
+You shouldn't feel any discomfort.

-My take: While the XREAL Air 2 Pros costs more than most of the prescription smart glasses on my list, it offers some of the best AR features.
-It's perfect if you want to play games and watch movies with smart glasses, but the prescription frame is a bit expensive.
+My take: While the XREAL One Pro prescription glasses cost more than most of the models on my list, it offers some of the best AR features.
+It's perfect if you want to play games and watch movies with smart glasses, but the prescription frame comes at an extra cost.

 How to choose the best prescription smart glasses?